Welcome to Sporting Trials

 What does it cost?

-Cars range in cost from £1500 (used) to over £30,000 (new) with a typical used competitive solid rear axle car being approx £3000.
-Annual 750 Motor Club membership is £20.
-Event entry fees are typically £25 making this a very affordable sport.
-Club membership (for the driver) is sufficient to compete in 750 Motor Club events and many national events (where there is a ‘Clubmans’ class).
+Cars range in cost from £2000 (used) to over £30,000 (new) with a typical used competitive solid rear axle car being approx £4000.
+Annual 750 Motor Club non-race membership is £30.
+Event entry fees are typically £40 making this a very affordable sport.
+Drivers and passengers need an RS Clubman licence from Motorsport UK (this is free!).
+They also need to be members of a motor club.
+The most cost-effective membership for passengers is the BTRDA passenger membership for £5.

 Spectators